ai/size-limit/README.md

 * **path**: relative paths to files.
 The only mandatory option.
   It could be a path `"index.js"`, a [pattern] `"dist/app-*.js"` or an array `["index.js", "dist/app-*.js", "!dist/app-exclude.js"]`.
-* **entry**: when using a custom webpack config, a webpack entry could be given.
-  It could be a string or an array of strings.
-  By default, the total size of all entry points will be checked.
+* **import**: partial import to test tree-shaking.
+It could be `"{ lib }"` to test `import { lib } from 'lib'`.
 * **limit**: size or time limit for files from the `path` option.
 It should be a string with a number and unit, separated by a space.
   Format: `100 B`, `10 KB`, `500 ms`, `1 s`.
 * **name**: the name of the current section.
 It will only be useful if you have multiple sections.
+* **entry**: when using a custom webpack config, a webpack entry could be given.
+  It could be a string or an array of strings.
+  By default, the total size of all entry points will be checked.
 * **webpack**: with `false` it will disable webpack.
 * **running**: with `false` it will disable calculating running time.
 * **gzip**: with `false` it will disable gzip compression.